wmorgan/dcos-docs/1.8/administration/overlay-networks/isolation.md

     $ iptables -I FORWARD -m set --match-set overlays src -m set --match-set overlays dst -j dcos-isolation

 This rule says that if a given packet is from any of the overlays and is destined to any other overlay, send it to the `dcos-isolation` rule.
-In most environments, the system should prevent an overlay network's outbound packets from re-entering the same overlay network.
-In order to avoid this, add an exception set of type `hash:net,net` and add entries for networks that should not be filtered.
+In most environments, the system does not prevent an overlay network's outbound packets from reentering the same overlay network.
+To prevent this, add an exception set of type `hash:net,net` and add entries for networks that should not be filtered.
 Modify the rule to:

     $ iptables -I FORWARD -m set --match-set overlays src -m set --match-set overlays dst -m set ! --match-set src,dst overlay-exceptions -j dcos-isolation